What Can A Collection Agency Do To Me In Canada?

 Can a collection agency charge me with a crime?

-No, collection agencies cannot charge you with a crime if you do not pay your debt.
-Nor can they threaten you with it, this can be considered a form of harassment.
-They can only take you to court where a judge may rule in their favour and force you to pay your debt.
+No, collection agencies cannot charge you with a crime for not paying your debt.
+Nor can they threaten you with it; this can be considered a form of harassment.
+They can only take you to court, where a judge may rule in their favour and force you to pay your debt.
 This can lead to wage garnishment or seizure of your assets.

 More From This Author